bright/new-www/content/blog/frontend-developer-with-fullstack-mindset-meet-bartek-–-a-bright-tech-lead.md

 The fundamental part of any crucial frontend change is **communication with end-users**.
 They need to be aware of upcoming changes.
 They shouldn’t be surprised or confused that their daily used app is now completely different.
 So **the frontend development team needs to work closely with the support department**.

 ![Bartek's quote on implementing frontend changes](/images/bartek_quote3.png)

+The bottom line is to **make changes intuitively so they won’t be a problem for your users**.
+You succeed when your users don't give it too much thought.
+So make changes that will make their life easier. 🙂

+## What advice would you give to someone who wants to become a front-end developer?

+I should start by saying that you cannot pursue this career without knowing the basics of **JavaScript, HTML, CSS, and React**.
+So it is a must.
+However, **don’t focus only on learning**.
+Focus on practice as well. **Do your project**.
+Come up with an app that you would develop using tech you have just learned. **Learn and turn it into practice**.
+That is the ultimate way.

+## You are one of the tech recruiters at Bright Inventions.
+What is your advice for candidates who are going to attend the interview?